Prag8855/aab/content/guides/bicycle-in-berlin.md

 - **Buy a used bike**
     Old bicycles are reliable and easy to maintain.
 You don't need a new bicycle, even if you know nothing about bicycle repair.
 Used bicycles are much cheaper than new ones.

-## Bicycle repairs
+## Bicycle repairs and maintenance

+### Bicycle repair shops

 There are many [bike repair shops](https://www.google.com/maps/search/Fahrradwerkstatt/) (*Fahrradwerkstatt*) in every neighbourhood.
-If you just need air in your tires, use this [map of public bicycle pumps](https://www.pumpsofberlin.com/#13/52.5221/13.4131).
-You can also [buy a bicycle pump](https://www.decathlon.de/browse/c0-alle-sportarten-a-z/c1-fahrrad-welt/c3-fahrradpumpe/_/N-eehuqh) for less than 10€.
+There are good ones and bad ones.
+Check online reviews before choosing one.

 ### Self-service workshops

-If you want to repair your bicycle yourself, there are also self-service repair stations (*Selbsthilfewerkstatt*) around the city.
+If you want to repair your bicycle yourself, there are many self-service repair stations (*Selbsthilfewerkstatt*) in Berlin.
 Many of them have friendly people who can teach you how to repair your bike.

 - [ADFC bicycle workshop](https://adfc-berlin.de/service/selbsthilfewerkstatt.html) (Kreuzberg)
 - [Berliner Fahrradmarkt](http://berlinerfahrradmarkt.de/) (Moabit, Kreuzberg, Prenzlauer Berg) - bicycle market with repair station